 High temperature resistance

-Resistant to UV radiation
+Withstands UV radiation

-Flexible in sub-zero temperatures
+Flexible in low freezing temperatures

 Resistant to water and moisture